I have to confess: I’m addicted to Southeast Asia.

 I arrived for the first time in Thailand way back in 2012.
 I was fresh off the plane, wide-eyed, with no idea what incredible things would await me.
-My plan was to go backpacking for one month, but I loved it so much I continued to wander around the region for a year.
-And ever since, I’ve been coming back to Southeast Asia for more!
+My plan was to go backpacking for one month, but I loved it so much that I continued to wander the region for a year.
+Ever since I’ve been coming back to Southeast Asia for more.

 The best countries to visit in Southeast Asia depend hugely on what you’re looking for.
 They’re all great in their own ways, but there are always subjective reasons to prefer one over another.